Saturday, May 24, 2025

 BARCELONA, SPAIN Dalston Coffee

 Today was our last day in Barcelona.
-We would catch a train in late afternoon from Barcelona to Perpignan, a small town just on the France side of the Spain-France border.
+We would catch a train in late afternoon from Barcelona to Perpignan, a small town just on the French side of the Spain-France border.
 Then from Perpignan, we would take the sleeper train from Perpignan to Paris Gare d'Austerlitz, arriving around 6am the next morning.

 We went for a late morning coffee at Dalston Coffee.
 We had plans to eat at the Mercat de la Boqueria after coffee for an early lunch.